MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 5. On the **Create App Catalog Site Collection** page, enter the required info, and then select **OK**.

-6. The app catalog site will begin the provisioning process.
-It may take a couple hours for it to appear.
+6. The App Catalog site will start the provisioning process.
+It may take a couple of hours for it to appear.

     ![Create App Catalog dialog](media/0ee3e6a9-b293-4de4-a648-782d8f2f717e.PNG)